ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 ### One PPX for Multiple OCaml Versions

-One of the challenges in writing a PPX is the types of the Parsetree module because the OCaml syntax can change on version bump.
-To keep a PPX compatible with a new version, it would have to update the transformation from the old syntax or Parsetree type to the new syntax or Parsetree type.
+One subtlety in writing a PPX is the the fact that the types of the Parsetree module might change when a new feature is added to the language.
+To keep a PPX compatible with a new version, it would have to update the transformation from the old types to the new ones.
 But, by doing so, it would lose compatibility with the old OCaml version.
+Ideally, a single version of a PPX could preprocess different OCaml version.

 `ppxlib` deals with this issue by converting Parsetree types to and from the latest version.
-A PPX author then only needs to provide a transformation for OCaml's latest version and get a PPX that works on any version of OCaml.
+A PPX author then only needs to maintain his transformation for OCaml's latest version and get a PPX that works on any version of OCaml.
 For instance, when applying a PPX written for OCaml 5.0 during a compilation with OCaml 4.08, `ppxlib` would get the 4.08 Parsetree, transform it into a 5.00